 The following Healthy Cleveland Nutrition Guidelines are based on the USDA Dietary Guidelines' current recommendations for consumers.

-Click here to view our web-based info-graphic version of the guidelines.
+Click here to view our guidelines infographic.

 Click here to read the full version of the guidelines.